Montgomery County Early Care & Education (ECE) Common Agenda

 Targets:

-Increase the number of early care and education professionals working in licensed child care providers by 30% (an additional 2,600 workers).
+Increase the number of early care and education professionals working in licensed child care providers to 12,000 workers

 Key Actions: